Starrybelle15/Tech-Internship/README.md

 4. OTORHINOLARYNGOLOGY.docx (part 1-5)

 Each dataset was placed in the docs/ folder.
-Our data gathering report is also stored in the docs/ folder.
+Our data gathering and documentation report is also stored in the docs/ folder.

 🧪 .
 METHODS BY WHICH THE DATA WAS GATHERED: